Studying science will give you the chance to explore new subjects, meet new people and get involved on campus.

 Your timetable will change every semester as you complete different subjects.
 If you’re balancing part-time work while you study, you’ll need to make sure that you have some flexibility in your hours to accommodate for different class times throughout the year.

-All of your lectures are recorded, so if something comes up and you can’t make it to class, you can catch up.
-You can find your lecture recordings on Lecture Capture .
-These recordings can be great for studying for exams and getting information for your assignments, but nothing substitutes being in the classroom.
+Recordings of all of your lectures will be available on Lecture Capture.
+These recordings can be great for studying for exams and getting information for your assignments, but nothing beats being in the classroom.

 What do I do when I’m on campus?